 Acuitzeramo (2022) on HBO is one of the best short queer films I've seen.
 It's both painful and hopeful.
 He's the Official Latino Film And Arts Festival page with a trailer, synopsis, director bio, and director statement.
 Roberto cut his son in the US out of his life to hide that he was gay.
 He … Continue reading Review: Acuitzeramo (2022)

 This is a scene read of Our Flag Means Death S1 E5 0:26:35 to 0:28:05.
 The idea is to describe the cinematography, dynamics, and subtle expression in the scene to tease apart exactly how and what it’s communicating.
-I suggest watching the full scene first, then replaying it stopping and starting while reading along so … Continue reading Scene Read: The Pocket Square – OFMD S1 E5 0:26:35
+I suggest watching the full scene first, then replaying it stopping and starting while reading along so … Continue reading Scene Read: You Wear Fine Things Well – OFMD S1 E5 0:26:35

 We do not run out of queerness by feeding each other.
 Like love, to exist in a queer paradigm is to be infinite.